iotopia-solutions/angular-services/README.md

 ## Testing

-Running `grunt test` will run the unit tests with karma.
+Running `gulp test` will run the unit tests with karma.